 Welcome to the world of Ring Alarm!
 You've made a smart decision by tightening the Ring of Security around your home and securing yourself against intruders, fire, and carbon monoxide poisoning (with the addition of compatible detectors - sold separately) with Ring Alarm.
 Once you have installed and set up your system. however, it's important to understand the role of permits in home security.
 The remainder of this article will explain what permits are and how to get one.

 A home alarm permit is a license for an alarm system that is required by many jurisdictions for any kind of monitored alarm.
 A monitored alarm is one in which a remote monitoring station with specially trained personnel watch the alarm 24/7 and are authorized to call for an emergency response by police, firefighters, or other emergency services.
-Ring Alarm (assuming you sign up for the Ring Protect Plan) is such an alarm and as such will fall under the jurisdiction of any local permit laws.
+Ring Alarm (assuming you sign up for Ring Protect Pro) is such an alarm and as such will fall under the jurisdiction of any local permit laws.

 If your local jurisdiction has permit laws, that means it is mandatory that you obtain a permit after setting up your Ring Alarm.
 Running a monitored alarm system without a permit will subject you to some pretty hefty fines if the police respond to a false alarm.
 This is why the first seven days after activating your Ring Alarm system are referred to as a "practice period" where you can get used to the system, minimize the possibility of false alarms once you go "live," and get your permit squared away.

 Types and lengths of permits